3dcitydb/3dcitydb-docs/source/impexp/export-vis.rst

    The same building displayed as Footprint, Extruded, Geometry, COLLADA/glTF with textures (from top left to bottom right)

-If you want to create a visualization with textures, select the *COLLADA/glTF* display form and additionally pick an *appearance theme* from the drop-down list in [2] (default: none).
+If you want to create a visualization with textures or colors stored as appearances in the 3DCityDB, select the *COLLADA/glTF* display form and additionally pick an *appearance theme* from the drop-down list in [2] (default: none).
 Click the *Query* button to populate this drop-down list with the themes available in the database.
 If you have not established a database connection beforehand, the Importer/Exporter will automatically connect to the currently selected database entry on the *Database* tab to retrieve the list of appearance themes.